lilamcilveen/Librarian-Simulator/README.txt

 		- Makefile
 		- in.txt

-Compilation Instructions:
+Compilation instructions:
-	Open the terminal and locate the directory of the files using the 'cd' command.
+	Open your terminal and change to the LibrarySimulation directory using the 'cd' command.
-	To compile the files, input:
+	Input:
-	- make
+		make

 Running/using the software:

-	To run with input redirected, input:
+	To automatically generate the test lbrary, redirect the in.txt inputs into the binary executable:
-	- ./T08 < in.txt
+		./T08 < in.txt

-	To play with your own library, you can simply run the binary:
+	To create your own library, run the binary executable:
-	- ./T08
+		./T08

-	*Make sure to widen the terminal window, so that the information can be displayed neatly.*
+	*Make sure to widen the terminal window, so information is displayed neatly.*
-	Once it is running, a menu will come up.
-Select one of the menu options by inputting its corresponding letter and pressing ENTER.
+	When the software is running, menu options will appear.
+Manage your library by inputting corresponding letters and pressing ENTER.

-This simulator applies the concepts of:
+This project applies the concepts of:
-	  - compiling a program using a Makefile
+	  - implementing inheritance and polymorphism in C++
-	  - using Linux standard I/O redirection
+	  - designing control, view, and entity objects (Model–view–controller)
-	  - using inheritance and polymorphism in C++
+	  - working in-depth with pointers by implementing a doubly linked list as a collection class (Entity-Relationship)
-	  - working more extensively with pointers by implementing a doubly linked list as a collection class
+	  - delegation to achieve code reuse across appropriate objects (Delegation pattern)
-	  - designing a program using control, view, and entity objects
+	  - destructors to release dynamically allocated objects from heap memory
-	  - using a destructor to clean up dynamically allocated objects
+	  - Makefiles
-	  - using delegation to implement functionality in the appropriate objects
+	  - Linux I/O redirection